Zilvaro/digitalz-campaign/README.md

 ## 2.1 Welcome & overview
 [Go to the top](#table-of-contents)

 This is the first page you see when the app loads.
-On this page there is a an explanation of the data collected and the choises the user has to make going further :
+On this page there is a an explanation of the data collected and the choices the user has to make going further:

 ![welcome-section](/images/feature-welcome.JPG)